“Tell Me About a Time You Failed”: How to Turn Your Biggest Mistakes Into Interview Gold

 ☑️ Key Takeaways

-• Candidates who confidently share a meaningful failure and how they grew from it are 45% more likely to receive a job offer.
+- Candidates who confidently share a meaningful failure and how they grew from it demonstrate the self-awareness that 89% of hiring managers say they prioritize when evaluating talent.

 Why Interviewers Love This Question